Contact Info

 An immune-complex-like reaction (generalized urticaria, sometimes accompanied by arthralgia, arthritis, angioedema, nausea, vomiting, fever, and malaise) occurs in approximately 6% of pre-exposure vaccinated individuals receiving a booster dose of rabies vaccine after primary vaccination.
 Although it is rare, this reaction can occur in persons receiving their primary vaccination regimen.
 No deaths resulting from these reactions have been reported.

 When a person with a history of serious hypersensitivity to rabies vaccine must be revaccinated, antihistamines may be administered concomitant with vaccine, and the patient should be observed for development of anaphylaxis immediately following vaccination.
+The Zoonotic Diseases Unit is available at 651-201-5414 for consultation about the management of possible rabies exposure and PEP in patients with a history of serious adverse reactions to rabies vaccine.

 For more information regarding the safety of rabies biologics, please consult Manning, SE., et al., Human rabies prevention--United States, 2008: Recommendations of the Advisory Committee on Immunization Practices.
 MMWR Recomm Rep, 2008.
 57(RR-3): p.9-10.